 “Acting Adjutant General of the Army”

-On October 10, Steve left the Philippines, for home on, the U.S.S.
+On October 10th, Steve left the Philippines, for home on, the U.S.S.
 Marine Shark arriving on November 1, 1945, at Seattle, Washington.
 The men were taken to Madigan Hospital at Ft Lewis, Washington.
 It was a little over four years since he had left San Francisco for the Philippines.
-On November 5, he was sent to Vaughn General Hospital outside Chicago, arriving there on November 8.
-He was discharged at Fort Sheridan, Illinois, on May 26, 1946.
+When the ship sailed, his family received another telegram from the War Department.

 Steve G. Gados Jr. passed away on September 16, 1987, and was buried at Maryhill Catholic Cemetery in Niles, Illinois.
 The picture below was taken of Steve while he was a POW in Japan.